 Personal CRM vs. business CRM

 Choosing the wrong CRM is a fast track to wasted time and effort.
-A personal CRM is engineered for managing an individual’s network, whereas a business CRM is built for driving revenue as a team.
-They are designed to solve two very different problems.
+Specifically, a personal CRM is engineered for managing an individual’s network, whereas a business CRM is built for driving revenue as a team.
+Because they are designed to solve two very different problems, picking the wrong one can actually create more administrative friction.

-Avoid getting stuck with a solution that works against you.
-A solo consultant doesn’t need a system built for a 50-person sales team, and that same team can’t run on a glorified address book.
-The right fit depends entirely on your goals.
+Avoid getting stuck with a solution that works against your workflow.
+A solo consultant doesn’t need a complex system built for a 50-person sales team, just as a high-growth team cannot operate on a static contact list.
+Ultimately, the right fit depends entirely on your specific goals and the scale of your operations.

 5 key differences between personal and business CRMs